NeuroDataDesign/sfn17/README.md

 ## Packages

-To use the notebooks included here, please first install the following packages:
+To use the notebooks included here, please first install the following packages, from an R terminal:

 ```
 install.packages(c('ggplot2','latex2exp','igraph','devtools'))